Murrell Associates LLP (“this firm”, “us” or “we”) are committed to protecting and respecting your privacy.

 - in the event that we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets;

-- if Murrell Associates Limited or substantially all of our assets are acquired by a third party, in which case personal data held by us about you will be one of the transferred assets; and
+- if Murrell Associates LLP or substantially all of our assets are acquired by a third party, in which case personal data held by us about you will be one of the transferred assets; and

-- if we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or to protect the rights of Murrell Associates Limited, our clients, owners, guests or others.
+- if we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or to protect the rights of Murrell Associates LLP, our clients, owners, guests or others.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.